jonlpersson/ed-latimore/site/_posts/2021-03-13-8-steps-to-making-friends-as-an-adult.md

 ---
 I saw a tweet the other day that read asking people how they made friends as an adult.
 Though the world is coming out of a social distancing protocol that left most people feeling lonely, this was echoed in a deeper sense.

 I've talked to many adults, and they feel like they don't have any true friends or meaningful relationships in their life.
-Adult lives are hectic and busy, but that's no reason to neglect the most important thing: our social relationships.&nbsp;
+Adult lives are hectic and busy, but that's no reason to neglect the most important thing: our social relationships.

 ![A tweet asking how you made friends as an adult](/assets/images/posts/how-to-make-friends-as-an-adult-question.png "A tweet asking how you made friends as an adult"){: width="450" height="219"}